irisnet/testnets/nyancat/v0.14/README.md

 [Nyancat Genesis Configuration](../config/genesis.json#L90)

-From the above code we can see that for the `testnet` version of the software, for the convenience of testing, the verification was skipped when loading the Genesis configuration, and the `min_deposit` unit associated with the `Gov` configuration was not converted. , which triggered this bug.
+From the above code we can see that for the `testnet` version of the software, the verification was skipped when loading the Genesis configuration, and the `min_deposit` unit associated with the `Gov` configuration was not converted, which triggered this bug.
 However, this problem does not exist in the mainnet, because the software of the mainnet version strictly checks the genesis parameters at startup.

 So we made the following optimizations: